Module ngx_http_geo_module

 geo

-The ngx_http_geo_module module creates variables whose values depend on the client IP address.
+The ngx_http_geo_module module creates variables with values depending on the client IP address.

 Example Configuration